-Business Foundation Requirements for the M.Acc
+Business Foundation Requirements for the MAcc

-- The undergraduate business course requirements to enter the M.Acc degree program ensure that students have acquired a common body of knowledge in business administration. - a.
+- 1. The undergraduate business course requirements to enter the M.Acc degree program ensure that students have acquired a common body of knowledge in business administration. - a.
 Candidates for admission to the M.Acc degree program must within eight years of enrolling in the M.Acc program have earned an undergraduate degree in business administration or accounting from a school holding regional accreditation for its business degree program.
 These undergraduate degree courses must be equivalent in content and quality, and completed at an equal or higher level to Troy University courses.

-- b.
+b.
 Before attempting 6000-level course work, the student will have successfully completed, within eight years of initial enrollment in the M.Acc program, all courses or their equivalent in the following subject areas from a school holding regional accreditation for its business degree program: These undergraduate degree courses must be equivalent in content and quality, and completed at an equal or higher level to Troy University courses.

-- Principles of Management

-- Principles of Marketing

 - Managerial Finance

-- Accounting (Principles of Financial and Managerial Accounting)
+- Accounting (Principles of Financial Accounting)

-- Legal Environment

-- Microeconomics
+- Microeconomics or Macroeconomics

 - Statistics

-- Information Systems (Principles and strategic implications in addition to desktop applications)